School Committee - February 06, 2025

 So I think we owe it to this community to give all three of these calendars that the STA has sent to us an honest shake.

-And again, if we're unable to pass any of them, then we're gonna have to be discussing different options and how we proceed.
+And again, if we're unable to pass any of them, then we're going to have to be discussing different options and how we proceed.

-So that's what I'd like to do here is give all three calendars an honest fair shake to vote.
+So that, that's what I'd like to do here is put all, give all three calendars an honest, fair shake to vote.

 Any calendar that gets four votes, send over to the STA and move forward.